opf/openproject/docs/system-admin-guide/users-permissions/groups/README.md

 Similar to users, groups have a profile page which shows their name and members.
 Each member of a group is only visible for users with the necessary permissions (e.g. user has permission to see this member in a common project or user is system administrator).

 ![group-profile-page](image-20210302144820982.png)

+The profile page can be accessed via the group's [settings page](/#add-users-to-a-group-edit-or-remove-groups), via the overview page of projects the group is a member of and via [mentions](../../../user-guide/work-packages/edit-work-package/#-notification) of the group.